metamaps/metamaps/README.md

+== Metamaps
+Metamaps is a free and open source technology for changemakers, innovators, educators and students.
+It enables individuals and communities to build and visualize their shared knowledge and unlock their collective intelligence.
+You can find out about more about the project at http://blog.metamaps.cc.

+You can find a version of this software running at http://metamaps.cc, where the technology is being beta tested in a private beta, if you're not up to the task of running your own version.

+Metamaps is created and maintained by a distributed, nomadic community comprised of technologists, artists and storytellers.
+You can get in touch with us at team@metamaps.cc or @metamapps on twitter.

+To get connected with the community interested in Metamaps, join our G+ community. https://plus.google.com/u/0/communities/115060009262157699234

+To contribute to Metamaps, fork this repository, and submit a pull request!

 ==How to code in Metamaps

 First off, Metamaps runs on Ruby On Rails.
 Ruby 1.9.3 and Rails 3.2.
 You'll need to get Ruby and Rails installed on your computer if you don't already have it.
 We recommend using the Rails Installer, which you can download from Mac or Windows at http://railsinstaller.org/en (see the notes below about Ubuntu).
 This will get you set up perfectly with the right versions of Ruby, and Rails for running your local version of Metamaps.